pineunity/apmec/doc/source/install/openstack_vim_installation.rst

 target OpenStack that the VIM user can use:

 *  net_mgmt, which is a network Apmec system can access to.
-Some Apmec features, such as monitor policies, need Apmec to access started VNF virtual machines.
-For Apmec to access VNF via net_mgmt, net_mgmt can be a provider network.
+Some Apmec features, such as monitor policies, need Apmec to access started MEA virtual machines.
+For Apmec to access MEA via net_mgmt, net_mgmt can be a provider network.

-*  net0 and net1, which are two business networks which VNFs will use.
+*  net0 and net1, which are two business networks which MEAs will use.
-   How to connected them depends on the VNFs' business.
+   How to connected them depends on the MEAs' business.

 So create these three networks accordingly.
 For commands to create Neutron networks, please refer to